 - Your biz’s net income

-Some exceptionally wicked P & L spreadsheets even come with charts and cool dashboarding capabilities.
+Some exceptionally wicked P&L spreadsheets even come with charts.

-Can you see how awesome it would be to have this information readily available, even if you didn’t have a freakin’ clue as to what a P & L statement was prior to reading this post?
+Can you see how awesome it would be to have this information readily available, even if you didn’t have a freakin’ clue as to what a P&L statement was?

 *Psst – This tutorial assumes a basic understanding on how to use spreadsheets.
 If you are a total spreadsheet virgin, please first work through my FREE From Spreadsheet Virgin to Goddess in 30 Minutes.